chef/chef-web-docs/content/errors.md

 It means that Chef Infra Client could not find your validation.pem.

-#### Troubleshooting Steps
+#### Troubleshooting steps

 1. Make sure your `validation.pem` or `ORGANIZATION-validator.pem` is downloaded and accessible by the current user.
 2. Make sure your client.rb points to the location of your validator pem.

 ### Commit or stash your changes

-This is not really an error, but can be confusing to new users.
-When you try to install a cookbook with changes that have not been committed to git you will get this error:
+This isn't an error, but can be confusing to new users.
+When you try to install a cookbook with changes that you haven't committed to Git, you will get this error:

 ```bash
 Installing getting-started to /home/jes/chef-repo/.chef/../cookbooks